What they do

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.

 You can do an apprenticeship or traineeship if you are a school-leaver, re-entering the workforce or as an adult or mature-aged person wishing to change careers.
 You can even begin your apprenticeship or traineeship while you're still at school.

 If you are still at school you can access an apprenticeship through your school.
 Talk to your school's VET Co-ordinator to start your training now through VET in Schools.
 If you are no longer at school you can apply for an apprenticeship or traineeship and get paid while you learn and work.

 Required registration and licensing

-Workers in the construction industry must undergo safety induction training and be issued with a Construction Induction Card (commonly known as a “white card”).
-In Western Australia, training is conducted by registered training organisations authorised by the WorkSafe Division of the Department of Mines, Industry Regulation and Safety.
+Stonemasons working in the construction industry must undergo safety induction training and be issued with a Construction Induction Training Card (commonly known as a "White Card").
+In WA, training is conducted by registered training organisations authorised by WorkSafe.

 To work as a stonemason in Western Australia you will need to obtain builders’ registration from the Department of Mines, Industry Regulation and Safety, or work under the supervision of a registered building practitioner, if you carry out work valued at more than $20,000.